 Topotek 1 was founded in 1996 by Martin Rein-Cano in Berlin.
 Since 1999, he has run the studio in equal partnership with Lorenz Dexler.
 Francesca Venier has been a joint partner of TOPOTEK 1 since 2014 and Carsten Schmidt since 2021.
-In 2017 TOPOTEK 1 architecture department was founded by Martin Rein-Cano, Lorenz Dexler, Francesca Venier, and Dan Budik.
+In 2017 TOPOTEK 1 Architektur was founded by Martin Rein-Cano, Lorenz Dexler, Francesca Venier and Dan Budik.

 Topotek 1 is a diverse, lively, and multidisciplinary office composed of a highly qualified international team of architects, landscape architects, and administrative staff.
 The studio draws upon this wide range of experience during all stages of the design and construction processes, resulting in exceptionally effective design solutions that produce transparent, efficient, and long-term benefits for its clients.